w9jds/w9jds.github.io/_posts/2015-2-8-create_material_design_navigation_drawer.md

 {% endhighlight %}

-Now that our activity extends `ActionBarActivity` we need to go and add a `Toolbar` to this activity's layout.
+Now that our activity extends `AppCompatActivity` we need to go and add a `Toolbar` to this activity's layout.
 It should look something like this:

 {% highlight xml %}